Teenage Mutant Ninja Turtles: Shredder's Revenge: Plot

-Leonardo, Michelangelo, Raphael and Donatello, along with April O'Neil and master Splinter are watching the news on TV when it is interrupted by Bebop, who announces the Foot has returned and is taking over the Statue of Liberty.
-The turtles go to the Channel 6 building and find Bebop with the head of Krang's android body, but it is taken away while they were fighting Bebop.
+Leonardo, Donatello, Raphael and Michelangelo along with April O'Neil and Master Splinter are watching the news on TV when it is interrupted by Bebop, who announces the Foot has returned and is taking over the Statue of Liberty.
+The Turtles go to the Channel 6 building and find Bebop with the head of Krang's android body, but Rocksteady takes it away while they are fighting Bebop.
 The team fight Foot operatives and other adversaries while pursuing Krang, finding other parts of his body being reconstructed.
 Their chase leads them to Dimension X, where they fight their way through the destroyed Technodrome, until they eventually reach their enemy's lair in Dimension X and face Shredder and Krang in his new body.
-This is a decoy to get them away from New York while they are turning the Statue of Liberty into the Statue of Tyranny, a robot controlled by Krang.
-The Turtles return to New York and defeat Krang and Super Shredder.
+This was actually a diversion to get the Turtles away from New York while they are turning the Statue of Liberty into the Statue of Tyranny, a robot controlled by Krang.
+The Turtles return to New York and defeat Krang and the mutated Super Shredder.

 After the battle, the heroes return to their lair and watch the news as the city is being restored, but are disappointed to see that the credit goes to the Punk Frogs.
-That night the Turtles along with April, Splinter and Casey Jones celebrate their victory with pizza.
+That night the Turtles, along with April, Splinter and Casey Jones celebrate their victory with pizza; another ending is unlocked when finding all the cameos (Irma Langenstein, Vernon Fenwick, Burne Thompson, the Punk Frogs and Neutrinos), in which they are posing at the restored Statue of Liberty, which now sports a red ninja bandana.

+Dimension Shellshock

+The ninja team celebrate another pizza party (now joined by samurai rabbit Miyamoto Usagi and surviving Foot Clan member Karai), however it gets interrupted by the Neutrinos, who informs the turtles that Shredder is planning to conquer the multiverse.
+In order to stop him they must collect 6 crystals from different dimensions to reach Shredder's lair.
+After they have defeated Shredder, the Neutrinos award the heroes 10 new brands of pizza from other dimensions, however they find them difficult to be eaten.